Aliases for NOD1 Gene

 This gene encodes a member of the nucleotide-binding oligomerization domain (NOD)-like receptor (NLR) family of proteins.
 The encoded protein plays a role in innate immunity by acting as a pattern-recognition receptor (PRR) that binds bacterial peptidoglycans and initiates inflammation.
 This protein has also been implicated in the immune response to viral and parasitic infection.
 Major structural features of this protein include an N-terminal caspase recruitment domain (CARD), a centrally located nucleotide-binding domain (NBD), and 10 tandem leucine-rich repeats (LRRs) in its C terminus.
 The CARD is involved in apoptotic signaling, LRRs participate in protein-protein interactions, and mutations in the NBD may affect the process of oligomerization and subsequent function of the LRR domain.
-This protein is an intracellular pattern-recognition receptor (PRR) that initiates inflammation in response to a subset of bacteria through the detection of bacterial diaminopimelic acid.
-Multiple alternatively spliced transcript variants differring in the 5' UTR have been described, but the full-length nature of these variants has not been determined. [provided by RefSeq, Oct 2009]
+Mutations in this gene are associated with asthma, inflammatory bowel disease, Behcet disease and sarcoidosis in human patients. [provided by RefSeq, Aug 2017]

 GeneCards Summary for NOD1 Gene

 NOD1 (Nucleotide Binding Oligomerization Domain Containing 1) is a Protein Coding gene.
-Diseases associated with NOD1 include blau syndrome and progressive relapsing multiple sclerosis.
-Among its related pathways are Insulin receptor recycling and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Ovarian tumor domain proteases.
+Diseases associated with NOD1 include Helicobacter Pylori Infection and Inflammatory Bowel Disease.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Ovarian tumor domain proteases.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and cysteine-type endopeptidase activator activity involved in apoptotic process.
-An important paralog of this gene is CIITA.
+An important paralog of this gene is NOD2.

 UniProtKB/Swiss-Prot Summary for NOD1 Gene